What is Call Routing & How Does It Work?

 What is Call Routing?

-Call routing is the process of forwarding communications from a source to a destination.
+Call routing is an attribute of modern phone systems that automatically redirects the inbound calls to the right person or agents of departments.
 It is a call management system feature that uses certain criteria to route incoming calls.
 During routing, calls are placed, and according to criteria, they are routed to individuals or groups.
-A few criteria are centers’ capacity, skill-based, or routing to certain departments.
+A few criteria are centered’ capacity, skill-based, or routing to certain departments.

 The routing of a call or message must go through a series of interconnected networks to reach its recipient.
 Call routing optimization helps improve call quality, strengthen connections, and reduce dropped calls.
 In addition to meeting customer needs quickly, calling routing allows them to have a better overall experience.